drewww/breach/docs/plan.md

 TO BUILD:
    - (next) predictable enemies. patrol in a rectangle?
       - 180 on collision predicted
-      - 90 CW/CCW on collision predicted
+      - (done) 90 CW/CCW on collision predicted
+         - coul be smarter and rotate until an open space
       - move every-other-turn inch-worm guy?
       - faster guy?
+      - nav point mover?
    - TO THINK ABOUT: A laser "trip" wire -- emitted from one side.
 How is that different from the runner model or the intent shoot
-      - we may want to just skip the "shoot at nothing" laser animation
+      - we may want to just skip the "shoot at nothing" laser animation, that gets us functionally the same thing.
+      - we would need a "move and use" action that does both as a single wrapped decision. could do it fancy with a behavior that sets the move and sets the shoot on the controller and then move-and-shoot combines them into one if both are set, otherwise sets just that one.
    - an enemy that just shoots a grenade every other turn.
    - (ish) health viz + prediction
       - need to try out the desaturated health bar style, instead of animation